jeffaburke/brother-printer-ctf/README.md

 5. **Access the portal:**
    - Open your browser to `http://localhost:5000`
-   - Navigate to Settings and use the System Diagnostics tool
+   - You'll land directly on the Settings page with the System Diagnostics tool
    - Execute commands to discover the hidden flag (no login required by default)
    - Optional: Login with credentials: `1234567` / `1234567` for admin access